If you’re planning to spend one day in Paris, you’ll want to read this itinerary.

 When To Visit Paris

-Fortunately, Paris is a beautiful city that has many things to do for tourists all year round.
+Fortunately, there are many things to do in Paris all year round.
 The different seasons hold different charms, and some activities are restricted to specific seasons.

 In general, for one day in Paris, it would be recommended to visit in spring when the weather is not too cold and the days are longer.
 Visiting Paris in spring gives some extra time for sightseeing during the day too.